DenzelBraithwaite/Vault-of-Knowledge/js.md

 ### **Adding Padding to Strings**

 If you want a string to be a certain length, you can add **padding** to it with the `padStart()` and `padEnd()` methods.
 They will allow you to add characters to the start or end of a string, based on the arguments you provide.
+The first argument is what length you want the final string to be, the 2nd argument is what character(s) will injected.
+If you omit the 2nd argument, it will simply pad the string with spaces.

 ```js
 console.log('It goes on '.padEnd(20, 'and on ')); // Outputs "It goes on and on an"